 Often, when DICOM images are pushed from a viewing workstation to a PACS system for long-term archival on hard disk, or on backup media such as CD, it is essential that the storage device provides some acknowledgement that information has been successfully received and stored before the images are deleted at the sender.
 This feature is possible within DICOM using the Storage Commitment Service which is typically achieved using a combination of other services such as “C-MOVE SCU”, “C-MOVE SCP”, “N-ACTION” and “N-EVENT”.
 This capability is provided by OsiriX.

 Another DICOM capability that OsiriX offers is the query/retrieval of DICOM images.
 This enables users to search a remote PACS system, and later retrieve images that are of interest to them for viewing locally.
-The querying capabilities are specified as “C-FIND SCU” and “C-FIND SCP”, and the retrieval capabilities are specified as “C-GET SCU” and “C-GET SCP”.
-Please see screenshot below showing how these features are implemented within the OsiriX software.
+The querying capabilities are specified as “C-FIND SCU” and “C-FIND SCP”, and the retrieval capabilities are specified through “C-GET SCU” and “C-GET SCP” as well as by using “C-MOVE SCU” and “C-MOVE SCP” operations.
+The C-GET operation works very much like a HTTP GET request used in the HTTP protocol that most software developers should be familiar with, and is often used when communicating from outside a hosptial setting such as a clinic to pull radiological images from a server running within a hospital network.
+The C-MOVE operation is used mostly within a hospital network to both retrieve images and also send images to a completely different destination.
+Please see screenshot above showing how some of query/retrieval features are implemented within the OsiriX software.

 Although OsiriX has many DICOM capabilities, it does not offer other more advanced services specified within the DICOM such as the “Modality Worklist” service or the “Modality Performed Procedure Step” service (also known as “MPPS”).
 These services are typically only required when needing to implement complex workflow scenarios that occur when interacting with a RIS or PACS system.